Future of ITSM: Four ITSM Predictions for 2018

 In fact, a study by Goldman Sachs found that almost half of those in Generation Z are online for 10 hours a day or more.
 Another study by the International Center for Media & the Public Agenda found nearly four in five students had significant mental and physical distress, panic, confusion and extreme isolation when forced to disconnect for a day.

-IT must prepare for the fact that this demographic will demand real-time, 24×7 access to technology services.
+IT must prepare for the fact that this demographic will demand real-time, 24×7 access to technology services and how that will impact the future of ITSM.

 Enterprise service management (ESM) becomes business-critical: